 Magento has also vastly improved the checkout procedure, shaving time off when making a purchase.
 This helps to generate return customers plus attract new ones.

 Magento 2 also seamlessly integrates with Google Analytics, allowing the use of a new tracking code that improves data collection and monitoring.
 This is the easiest way to track user behaviour on mobile devices.

 The perfect destination for PPC customers

 Having a particular landing page for your pay-per-click customers is the best method of ensuring your paid campaigns reach their goals.

 More and more businesses are turning to a mix of social media paid adverts and Google Ads, to help get their products in front of their target audience.

-A bespoke page, or a tightly keyword optimised product/services page will help strike the balance between relevant information, call to actions and easy purchasing options.
+A bespoke page or a tightly keyword optimised product/services page will help strike the balance between relevant information, call to action and easy purchasing options.

 This page can also include options such as customer testimonials, product reviews plus any relevant certifications to reaffirm the established trust in your brand from previous customers.